wearewarhol/config-file/README.md

   * `sources` (`string`, required, non-empty): selector for color source elements
   * `properties` (enum of css color properties, optional, defaults to `[ "background-color" ]`): configures the css properties to use as a color source.
 CSS shorthand properties like `background` are not allowed.
-  * `colorsUrl` (`string`, optional *or required* depending on the theme and styleguide URLs, defaults to the theme or styleguide URL): the url for the color sources
+  * `colorsUrl` (`string`, optional *or required* depending on the theme and pattern lib URLs, defaults to the theme or pattern lib URL): the url for the color sources

-The `colorsUrl` field is required if neither a styleguide URL nor a theme url have been specified.
+The `colorsUrl` field is required if neither a pattern lib URL nor a theme url have been specified.

 ### Field `theme.typography` (optional, `object`, defaults to `null`)